ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/README.md

 General Recommendations

 * Organization Management Should Be Consolidated Under a Central Account.
-* Organization Membership Should Be Limited to Employees.
+* Organization Membership Should Be Limited to Its Staff When Relevant.
 * Review Security Policies and Procedures At Least Annually.
 * Establish a Clear Communication and Incident Response Plan.
 * Conduct Regular Security Audits and Vulnerability Assessments.
 * Use Insights to Track Activity and in Repositories and Organizations.
 * Use Tools Built On APIs to Automate Tasks and Avoid Needing Elevated Privileges.
+* Review the Configuration Settings Before Making a Repository Public.
+* Review the Configuration Settings After Transferring a Repository into the Organization.
 * Provide Automated Alerts and Tooling to Ensure Ongoing Compliance.
 * Review Audit Logs to Track Activity and Changes in Repositories and Organizations.
 * Review Audit Events to Track Activity and Changes in Projects and Groups.